thanos-io/thanos/kube/README.md

 Thanos Query UI should show exactly the same data as Prometheus, but also older data if it's running longer that 24h.

-After 3h sidecar should upload first block to GCS.
+After 3h (default `storage.tsdb.{min,max}-block-duration` flag value) sidecar should upload first block to GCS.
 You can make that quicker by changing prometheus `storage.tsdb.{min,max}-block-duration` to smaller value (e.g 20m)

 To tear down example setup:
 1. `source ./kube/envs.sh`